US-Iran talks over Tehran's nuclear program won't take place after Israel's surprise attack

 Defrin said fighter jets struck over 40 “missile-related targets and advanced air defense array systems” across Iran.

 A governor of Eastern Azerbaijan province in northwestern Iran said 30 troops and a rescuer had been killed there, with 55 others wounded.
-The remarks by Gov. Bahram Sarmast were the latest acknowledgment of mass casualties.
+Gov. Bahram Sarmast's remarks were the latest acknowledgment of mass casualties.

 Iranian state television reported online that air defenses were firing in the cities of Khorramabad, Kermanshah and Tabriz.
 Footage from Tabriz showed black smoke rising.